-The research paper will be based on a self-researched topic by the student but must be approved by me by no later than September 29th.
-The paper format is APA, 12 double-spaced pages excluding the reference page(s).
+Research Paper will be based on self-researched topic by the student but must be approved by me by no later than September 29th.
+The paper format is APA, length 12 double-spaced pages excluding the references.
 Students will have sufficient preliminary knowledge by the date mentioned as to the direction/nature of the topic and paper.